seikot345/CUSCO/README.md

 ./output/single_copy_genes/gene1.fasta, gene2.fasta, ...

 # Make phylogenetic tree
-python cusco.py phylo -t INT (or -m STR -bs INT)
+python cusco.py phylo -t INT (or -m STR -bs INT -rr sample1 ...)
 ```
 The fasta id must be edited to include only the species name using the edid function described below.
 You can chose substitution models using -m (default: -m MFP). "phylo" runs 1000 times of ultrafast bootstrap by default.
 You can specify the number of UFbootstrap with -bs.
 Specifying 0 will not execute UFbootstrap.
+If you want to specify a root of tree with -rr.
 After running "phylo", the following files and directories should be created in the current directory:
 ```
 ./input/gene_tree/gene1.bionj, gene1.ckp.gz, gene1.contree, gene1.iqtree, gene1.log, gene1.mldist, gene1.model.gz, gene1.splits.nex, gene1.treefile, gene1.ufboot, gene1.uniqueseq.phy, ...